yannikschaelte/HierOpt/README.md

 # HierOpt

-A MatLab toolbox for the analytical **hierarchical optimization** of scaling and noise parameters.
+A MatLab toolbox for the **hierarchical optimization** of scaling and noise parameters.

-Currently, it supports proportionality, offset and noise parameters for normally distributed errors.
+Currently, it supports the analytical calculation of proportionality, offset and noise parameters for *Normal* and *Laplace* error functions.

 ## Overview and Usage